-Curriculum Resources for Early Childhood Programs
+CDEC 1313 - Curriculum Resources for Early Childhood Programs children.

-A study of the fundamentals of curriculum design and implementation in developmentally appropriate programs for children.
+A study of the fundamentals of curriculum design and implementation in developmentally appropriate programs for

-Child Development Associate Training I
+CDEC 1317 - Child Development Associate Training I

 Based on the requirements for the Child Development Associate National Credential (CDA).
 Topics on CDA overview, general observation skills, and child growth and development overview.
 The four functional areas of study are creative, cognitive, physical, and communication.